Code-Institute-Submissions/Go-Memo/README.md

 Also:

-All the links to external websites are working perfectly

 When the user goes to the next level it does not crash the page

 You can not click twice in the same card (you can not cheat)